nmstuart20/sleeper-bot/README.md

 ## Setup

-Create a `.env` file in the project root:
+Environmental variables needed (can make a `.env` file in the project root for sensitive tokens and keys):

 ```
 SLEEPER_LEAGUE_ID=123456789